MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ---
-title: Intelligent Edge for on-premises | Microsoft Docs
+title: Connect to the Intelligent Cloud from on-premises | Microsoft Docs
 description: Get a cloud copy of your data so you are connected to the intelligent cloud also when you have an on-premises solution based on Business Central, Dynamics GP, Dynamics SL, or Dynamics NAV.
 author: bmeier94